 This has been demonstrated by the prolific take-up of Old Mutual’s Easy Benefits Plan, which was launched in 2010 to address the need for simple retirement fund solutions for businesses wanting to offer benefits to their employees.

 According to Hugh Hacking, Umbrella Fund Product Manager at Old Mutual Corporate, 250 schemes have joined the Easy Benefit Plan since it was launched last year.
+“We have about 5 000 members at the moment, with an average of 20 members per scheme.

 The average salary of those participating is R2 100 per member.
 These statistics show that smaller businesses are willing to provide their staff with employee benefits, provided that it is cost effective and simple to implement and manage.